 Partnerships BC is committed to ensuring it remains commercially viable on an ongoing basis.
 Commercial viability requires that revenues meet or exceed expenses, whether or not the Government Services Agreement with the Province is continued.
-Under the current Agreement, Partnerships BC provides a range of services such as: helping agencies identify and assess public private partnership opportunities; developing provincial public private partnership policy and best practices; and providing other advisory and consulting services directly to the Province and/or clients on an ongoing basis, where costs are not attributable to a specific project.
+Under the current Agreement, Partnerships BC provides a range of services such as: helping agencies identify and assess PPP opportunities; developing provincial PPP policy and best practices; and providing other advisory and consulting services directly to the Province and/or clients on an ongoing basis, where costs are not attributable to a specific project.

-Partnerships BC is committed to meeting a minimum 11.7 per cent net income margin (pre-variable compensation).
+Partnerships BC is committed to meeting a minimum 12 per cent net income margin (pre-variable compensation).
 This target ensures that efficiencies gained through Partnerships BC's experience and best practices are returned to the shareholder.

-As a knowledge-based company, Partnerships BC tracks examples of productivity in specific areas of operations; however, overall productivity is deemed to be a required input to achieving the 11.7 per cent net income margin, within the context of Partnerships BC's operating environment.
-Starting in 2009/10, Partnerships BC will report on examples of productivity measures, including:
+As a knowledge-based company, Partnerships BC tracks examples of productivity in specific areas of operations; however, overall productivity is deemed to be a required input to achieving the 12 per cent net income margin, within the context of Partnerships BC's operating environment.
+Starting in 2009-10, Partnerships BC will report on examples of productivity measures, including:

-- Average annual utilization rate for professional staff, for projects, government services contract work, and administration, as a measure of the balance amongst priorities that the company seeks to maintain. - Average revenue per professional staff, as a measure of the company's ability to earn income. - Annual administrative expense ratio, as a measure of managing administrative costs in relation to revenue.
+- Average annual utilization rate for professional staff, for projects, Government Services Contract work, and administration, as a measure of the balance amongst priorities that the Company seeks to maintain. - Average revenue per professional staff, as a measure of the Company's ability to earn income. - Annual administrative expense ratio, as a measure of managing administrative costs in relation to revenue.

-Partnerships BC benchmarks these productivity measures against comparable corporations to develop the financial plan for the company.
-These productivity measures contribute to achieving a key performance measure for the company, which is to meet a minimum 11.7 per cent net income margin (pre-variable compensation).
+Partnerships BC benchmarks these productivity measures against comparable corporations to develop the financial plan for the Company.
+These productivity measures contribute to achieving a key performance measure for the Company, which is to meet a minimum 12 per cent net income margin (pre-variable compensation).